Večernji list

 Večernji list (lit.
 'The Evening Paper'; also known as Večernjak) is a Croatian and Bosnian-Herzegovinian daily newspaper published in Zagreb and Mostar.
+It is one of three top Croatian newspapers.
+It also organizes Večernjakova ruža since 1995, oldest Croatian media awards.

 History and profile

 Večernji list was started in Zagreb in 1959.
 Its predecessor Večernji vjesnik ('The Evening Courier') appeared for the first time on 3 June 1957 in Zagreb on 24 pages but quickly merged with Narodni list ('The National Paper') to form what is today known as Večernji list.

 Večernji list is considered a conservative-leaning newspaper.

 Editions

 Večernji list formerly had multiple regional and two foreign editions: